MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 #### **Returns** *boolean* | *number* | *string* | [*Vector3*](Vector3.md) | *undefined* - Returns the value for the property, or undefined if the property has not been set.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **getDynamicPropertyIds**
 `
 getDynamicPropertyIds(): string[]